How Would Jesus Love?

 But love is the sweet fruit of faith, and it is truly the only thing that matters (Galatians 5:6).
 Understanding that Jesus' love is unconditional and that we are safe in Him is the only thing that breaks the cycle of sin, misery, shame, resolutions to not sin, self-oppression, sin, rinse and repeat.

 How would Jesus love?
 Grasp it.
 Dwell on it.
-Realize that’s how He loves you.
-And when it really sinks in and you’re so giddy with happiness that you can’t feel bad even if you try, go out and love somebody else.
+Realize that's how He loves you.
+And when it really sinks in, go out and love somebody else that same way.

 Image Credit: mafleen; "Happy Valentines"; Creative Commons